nkeenan38/Procedural-Planet-Generator/README.md

 ![Subdivided Icosahedrons and their Duals](./img/icosahedrons.png)

 The number of tiles on the planet increases with each subdivsion.
-This is the result of subdividing four times and getting the dual polyhedron.
+This is the result of subdividing three times and getting the dual polyhedron.

 ![Dual of Subdivided Icosahedron](./img/dual-3.png)